-Instead, the researchers discontinued the study when the puppies were 22 weeks of age and, over a decade later, nobody has viewed these results as a serious threat to canine (or human) health.
+Instead, the researchers discontinued the study when the puppies were 22 weeks of age … and, over a decade later, nobody has viewed these results as a serious threat to canine (or human) health.

 Collagen and Joint Disease

 Dogs with cruciate disease also showed significantly increased levels of autoantibodies.
-They also had higher levels of anti-collagen antibodies in the synovial fluid (the fluid that surrounds joints).
-They concluded that anti-collagen complexes were present in all joint disorders.
+They also had higher levels of anti-collagen antibodies in their joint fluids.
+This data concluded that anti-collagen complexes were present in all joint disorders.

 Collagen and Joint Integrity

-Collagen is concentrated mostly in weight supporting tissues, basically cartilage and bones.
-Collagen is also concentrated in high percentages in the parts of the body transmitting strength, such as tendons.
+Collagen is most concentrated in weight supporting tissues, including cartilage and bones.
+It’s also in high percentages in the parts of the body transmitting strength, such as tendons.

 Collagen is also important for the integrity of joint surfaces.
-There is a thin layer of tissue surrounding the cartilage on the surface of joints called the pericellular matrix (PCM).
+There’s a thin layer of tissue surrounding the cartilage on the surface of joints.
+This layer is known as the pericellular matrix (PCM).